Last Updated on Jul 30, 2024 by Anjali Chourasiya

 3. Finally, let’s address the elephant in the room – change in the very fundamentals of the company.
 Such developments can change the narrative altogether and thus impact the business’ growth for years to come.
 For instance, what if the company appoints a new CEO who wants to change an important aspect of the business model?
 What if a new, better competitor enters the industry?
 How well would the company accommodate such changes?
 Moreover, are you tolerant of such new developments and risks?

-Analyse the shareholdings of a stock
+9. Analyse the shareholdings of a stock

 Shares of a company are held by not only retail investors but also promoters, domestic and foreign institutional investors, mutual funds, employees and so on.
 A change in the holdings of such stakeholders reveals their outlook on the company.
 For instance:

-1. Promoters: as key personnel, promoters of a company have great control over its affairs, directly or indirectly.
+1. Promoters: As key personnel, promoters of a company have great control over its affairs, directly or indirectly.
 They have high stakes in the company.
 Therefore, a decreasing promoter holding trend may be a red flag as it can indicate that promoters themselves are not positive about the prospects of the company.

-2. Institutional and mutual fund holdings: these stakeholders transact stock in bulk.
+2. Institutional and mutual fund holdings: These stakeholders transact stock in bulk.
 Therefore, a change in their holdings also indicates their outlook for the stock.
 If you see high buying activity in stock, the big investors are probably positive about the company’s growth.
 The opposite is also true.

 You can visit the ‘Holdings’ tab of Tickertape’s Stock Page to view the trend of various types of holdings in a company.